Who are we

 Currently, we are a group of researchers and staff from WUR.
 Our community comprises academics and support staff from different disciplines and career stages.
-All researchers, students and support staff of WUR and NIOO-KNAW and at all career stages, are welcome!
+All researchers, students, and support staff of WUR and NIOO-KNAW at all career stages are welcome!

 PhD Candidate